jgwinnett/DWP-Test-Application/README.md

 ## ATTRIBUTIONS:

 CITY to Lat/Long dataset provided by https://simplemaps.com/data/world-cities.
-Ended up unused but I did use their coordinate for London.
+Dataset ended up not being used, but I did use their coordinate for 'London'.

-Initially developed on Manjaro Linux i3 21.1.6.2, with additional train-based development and validation on macO Big Sur 11.6.
+Initially developed on Manjaro Linux i3 21.2.0, with additional train-based development and validation on macO Big Sur 11.6.